wilsonaustin10/great-rock-renovations/GHL_SETUP.md

 3. Check browser console for error messages
 4. Ensure `.env.local` file is properly formatted

+### Getting the Correct API Key

+Go High Level has two types of API access:
+1. **Agency Level**: For agency-wide integrations
+2. **Sub-Account Level**: For specific location integrations (most common)

+For Sub-Account/Location API Key:
+1. Go to **Settings > Integrations > API Settings**
+2. Create a "Private Integration App"
+3. Grant permissions: `contacts.write`, `contacts.readonly`
+4. Copy the generated Bearer token

 ### API Key Permissions

 Your API key needs these permissions:
-- Contacts: Read & Write
+- `contacts.write`: To create new contacts
+- `contacts.readonly`: To check existing contacts
-- Custom Fields: Read (if using custom fields)
+- Custom Fields access (if using custom fields)

 ### Common Issues

+- **"Api key is invalid"**: You may be using an old v1 API key.
+Create a new Private Integration App
 - **"Server configuration error"**: Environment variables not set
-- **401 Unauthorized**: Invalid API key
+- **401 Unauthorized**: Invalid or expired API key
 - **400 Bad Request**: Invalid Location ID or data format
+- **Location ID mismatch**: Ensure the Location ID matches the sub-account where the API key was created

 ## Security